python write to file

 Python hosting: Host, run, and code Python in the cloud!

-Python supports writing files by default, no special modules are required.
-You can write a file using the .write() method with a parameter containing text data.
+Python supports writing files by default, meaning no special modules are required.
+This built-in functionality ensures a smooth experience for developers.
+One can easily write to a file using the .write()

 Related Course: